 Dr. O’Connor has authored or co-authored four books and over 75 refereed journal articles and book chapters.
 She has given over 80 invited presentations and over 75 refereed presentations at conferences.
 Since 2010, she has taken on a variety of administrative roles, including department chair, associate dean for faculty, and associate dean for doctoral studies.
-From 2017 to 2018, Dr. O’Connor served as Dean ad interim of the BU School of Education and played a significant role in the merger that created BU Wheelock College of Education & Human Development.
+From 2017 to 2018, Dr. O’Connor served as Dean ad interim of the BU School of Education and played a role in the merger that created the BU Wheelock College of Education & Human Development.

 PhD, Linguistics, University of California, Berkeley

 SED LS 726 Discourse Analysis: Theory and Methods

 SED LS 725 Discourse, Narrative and Literacy

 CAS LX 390-690 Topics in Linguistics: Language Revitalization

 Al-Adeimi, S. & O'Connor, C. (2020).
 Exploring the relationship between dialogic teacher talk and students’ persuasive writing.
 Learning and Instruction 71.101388